Frank198002/Autopilot_V2_pytorch/README.md

 The png number and Steer angle are saved in data.txt which is included in folder `resources`

 # Load data , reprocess and parameters in transform
-1.get dataset from folder and store it in a pickle file after preprocessing Load data from pickle in `Py_autopilot2_module.py` 2.Reprocess data in `Py_autopilot2_pre.ipynb`
+1.get dataset from folder and store it in a pickle file after preprocessing
+  Load data from pickle in `Py_autopilot2_module.py` 2.Reprocess data in `Py_autopilot2_pre.ipynb`
-  Load img data from `driving_dataset` and save data in features_RGB Load img data from `data.txt` and save data in labels 3.Calculate the mean and std for train data and test data Use the first part code in `Py_autopilot2_debug.ipynb` to get mean and std for train dataset and test dataset, and fill in `transform`
+  Load img data from `driving_dataset` and save data in features_RGB
+  Load img data from `data.txt` and save data in labels
+3.Calculate the mean and std for train data and test data
+  Use the first part code in `Py_autopilot2_debug.ipynb` to get mean and std for train dataset and test dataset, and fill in `transform`

   Note: In order to get the better results, driving dataset should be load in array and flip horizontal before trainning the network, that means data in array bill be double.

 # Train network
   Train network code in `Py_autopilot2_debug.ipynb`, network definition and loss function could be found in `Py_autopilot2_module.py`
   During trainning network, check the input img and output loss.
-Please refer to `YX_Methods.ipynb` Trained models are saved in folder `modeles`,
+Please refer to `YX_Methods.ipynb`
+  Trained models are saved in folder `modeles`

 # Test (Run trained model on test dataset)
   Check the mean and std in Use the model to verify the test dataset, and execute the visual display.
   Run `Py_autopilot2_final_testshow.py` and can see the test results.
   The first array has three windows, which include input image, normalized image data, predict steer angle.

 # File Organization
 ├── Autopilot_V2_Pytorch (Current Directory)
     ├── driving_dataset
     ├── LICENSE
     ├── modeles
     ├── Py_autopilot2_debug.ipynb
     ├── Py_autopilot2_final_testshow.py
     ├── Py_autopilot2_module.py
     ├── Py_autopilot2_pre.ipynb